Cornwall: Parliament and national politics

-Until 1832, Cornwall had 44 MPs—more than any other county—reflecting the importance of tin to the Crown.
-Most of the increase in numbers of MPs came between 1529 and 1584 after which there was no change until 1832.
+Until 1832, Cornwall was represented by 44 Members of Parliament (MPs) in the House of Commons—more than any other county—reflecting the importance of tin mining to the Crown.
+Most of the increase in numbers of MPs came between 1529 and 1584 after which there was no change until the Reform Act 1832, which enacted widespread changes to the country's electoral system and reduced Cornwall's number of MPs to 14.
+This was reduced further in subsequent boundary commission reviews to better reflect Cornwall's population.
+The county is currently divided into six county constituencies.